-Our Founder, Mr Nelson Mandela, based his entire life on the principle of dialogue and the art of listening and speaking to others; it is also the art of getting others to listen and speak to each other.
+Our Founder, the late Mr Nelson Mandela, based his entire life on the principle of dialogue and the art of listening and speaking to others; it is also the art of getting others to listen and speak to each other.

 Drawing on the contribution that he, his colleagues and his comrades made towards creating our fledgling democracy, the Nelson Mandela Centre of Memory encourages people to enter into dialogue – often about difficult subjects – in order to address the challenges we face today.